yurug/coqepit/README.md

 git commit -a -m 'README.md: Update.'
 ```

-- and push your changes to the github repository:
+- and finally, push your changes to the github repository:

 ```
 git push origin master